 Management is responsible for the other information.
-The other information comprises Management's Discussion and Analysis.
+The other information comprises the information, included in Management's Discussion and Analysis for the year ended December 31, 2020.

 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.